New information system can lend competitive edge

 The system at John Muir was purchased from Cygmet in San Jose, CA, but was modified to meet Muir’s needs.
 The Muir database allows Pence and her colleagues to perform outcomes research and determine best practices.
-This helps them to internally monitor performance, says Pence.
+This helps them to monitor performance internally, Pence says.

-It also helps them to make a stronger case to those funding health care that they are doing the most efficient job possible, she says.
-In addition, the impeccable data and clean records help in defending malpractice cases in court, says Pence.
+It also helps them make a stronger case to health care funding sources that they are doing the most efficient job possible, she says.
+In addition, the impeccable data and clean records help defend malpractice cases in court, Pence says.

-Pence and her colleagues are now laying the groundwork for hooking outlying hospitals to Muir’s computers, so information on patients can be instantaneously exchanged.
-This will allow Muir’s physicians, for example, to look at the chart of a woman in labor at a primary care center and to advise the physicians there whether the woman should be transferred to Muir’s tertiary care facility.
+She and her colleagues are now laying the groundwork for hooking outlying hospitals to Muir’s computers, so patient information can be instantaneously exchanged.
+This will allow Muir’s physicians, for example, to look at the chart of a woman in labor at a primary care center and advise the physicians there whether she should be transferred to Muir’s tertiary care facility.

-The old use of computers for merely billing is outdated, says Vinson Hudson, MSEE and Medical Electronics, president of Jewson Enterprises in Menlo Park, CA. Hudson specializes in physician’s office management/medical information systems for ambulatory or outpatient care settings.
+The old use of computers merely for billing is outdated, says Vinson Hudson, MSEE, president of Jewson Enterprises in Menlo Park, CA. Hudson specializes in physician’s office management/medical information systems for ambulatory or outpatient care settings.

-"Now we’re in the world of capitation and clinical care," says Hudson.
+"Now we’re in the world of capitation and clinical care," he says.
 "Information systems have to be used for outcomes measurement, cost control, and cost accounting."

-The right information system can help identify and standardize the best treatment protocols, look over medical records in a longitudinal way (alerting you to a woman who, for example, needs a Pap smear or is at higher risk for osteoporosis), and spot where financial losses are occurring.
+The right information system can help you identify and standardize the best treatment protocols, analyze medical records in a longitudinal way (alerting you to a woman who needs a Pap smear or is at higher risk for osteoporosis, for example), and spot where financial losses are occurring.